A projection method for particle resampling

 \section{Structure preserving methods for Boltzmann's equations}

-The critical new idea in this work comes from research on structure preserving methods for Boltzmann's equations in general and the VML system for magnetized plasmas in particular, that results in a simple and elegant algorithm that provably conserve arbitrary number of moments.

-Hamiltonian models in phase space where density is a function of both space ($\mathbf{x}$) and velocity or momentum space ($\mathbf{v}$) are the fundamental equation of gravitational dynamics and electrostatics plasmas, the Vlasov-Poisson system, and electromagnetic plasmas, the Vlasov-Maxwell system.
-A coulomb collision term accounts for the statistics of particle interactions not present in the Hamiltonian \cite{hazeltine2013plasma,Hirvijoki2017,adams2024performance,Vocks_2002,2021APSDPPUP1078K}, giving rise to the governing equations for magnetized plasmas where the density of each species $\alpha$ is evolved in phase space according to
+The critical idea in this work comes from research on structure preserving methods for Boltzmann's equations in general and the VML system for magnetized plasmas in particular.
+Hamiltonian models in phase-space where density is a function of both space ($\mathbf{x}$) and velocity or momentum space ($\mathbf{v}$) are the fundamental equation of gravitational dynamics and electrostatics plasmas with the Vlasov-Poisson system, and electromagnetic plasmas with the Vlasov-Maxwell system.
+A Coulomb collision term accounts for the statistics of particle interactions not present in the Hamiltonian \cite{hazeltine2013plasma,Hirvijoki2017,adams2024performance,Vocks_2002,2021APSDPPUP1078K}, giving rise to the governing equations for magnetized plasmas where the density of each species $\alpha$ is evolved in phase-space according to